wp-plugins/sg-60-style-guide-creator/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The SG-60 style Guide Creator for WordPress was developed specifically with the designer in mind.
-Once you have courted a new client and you have discussed their needs it is an important step to communicate your proposed creative solution clearly and professionally.
+Create a beautiful Style Guide in no time!

 == Description ==